Economy of Palau

-The economy of Palau consists primarily of subsistence agriculture and fishing.
+The economy of Palau consists primarily of tourism, fishing and subsistence agriculture.
 The government is the major employer of the work force, relying heavily on financial assistance from the United States.
 The population enjoys a per capita income of more than twice that of the Philippines and much of Micronesia.
 Long-term prospects for the tourist sector have been greatly bolstered by the expansion of air travel in the Pacific and the rising prosperity of leading East Asian countries.

 Palau's per capita GDP of $17,000 makes it one of the wealthier Pacific Island states.
 Nominal GDP increased by an annual average of nearly 14% from 1983 to 1990, and by an annual rate of over 10% from 1991 to 1997.
 Growth turned sharply negative in 1998 and 1999 as a result of the 1997 Asian financial crisis.

 Industries

 Tourism is Palau's main industry.
 Activity focuses on scuba diving and snorkeling among the islands' rich marine environment, including the Floating Garden Islands to the west of Koror.
 Major scuba diving sites include German Channel and Blue Corner.
 The number of visitors—85% of whom come from Japan, Taiwan, and the U.S.—reached nearly 67,000 in 1997, more than quadruple the level of a decade earlier.
 Tourism earned $67 million in foreign exchange for Palau in 1996, (which is 1,000 dollars per person) accounting for roughly half of GDP.
 Arrivals from Asian countries dropped in 1998 and 1999 due to the regional economic downturn and the depreciation of many Asian currencies against the dollar, which made Palau's dollar-denominated prices more expensive.

 The service sector dominates the Palauan economy, contributing more than 80% of GDP and employing three-quarters of the work force.
 The government alone employs nearly 30% of workers.
 One of the government's main responsibilities is administering external assistance.
 Under the terms of the Compact of Free Association with the United States, Palau will receive more than $450 million in assistance over 15 years, $30 million per year, and is eligible to participate in more than 40 federal programs.
 The first grant of $142 million was made in 1994.
 Further annual payments in lesser amounts will be made through 2009.
 U.S. grants in 1999 totaled $24 million.

 Construction is the most important industrial activity, contributing over 9% of GDP.
 Several large infrastructure projects, including the rebuilding of the bridge connecting Koror and Babeldaob Islands after its collapse in 1996 and the construction of a highway around the rim of Babeldaob, boosted activity at the end of the 1990s.

 Agriculture is mainly on a subsistence level, the principal crops being coconuts, root crops, and bananas.
 Fishing is a potential source of revenue, but the islands' tuna output dropped by over one-third during the 1990s.